JarryShaw/PyPCAPKit/CONTRIBUTING.md

 Four of them — `pylint`, `mypy`, `bandit` and `vermin` — also run in CI, as the `Lint` job in `.github/workflows/lint.yml`: on every pull request against `main`, on a weekly Saturday schedule and on demand through `workflow_dispatch`, on Python 3.14 alone rather than across the test matrix.
-The job invokes the same `Makefile` targets listed above, with `RUN=` emptying the `pipenv run` prefix, so what CI checks and what you check locally cannot drift apart.
+The job drives them through the `Makefile` rather than restating their flags — `pylint`, `mypy` and `bandit` by the targets above, `vermin` by its `vermin-ci` variant — with `RUN=` emptying the `pipenv run` prefix.
+Both paths read the same flag variables, so a check cannot come out clean locally and red in CI because the two definitions drifted.

 **Those steps are advisory, not a gate.** Each carries `continue-on-error: true`, so a finding lands as a non-blocking annotation and a red linter will not fail your pull request.
 That is a consequence of none of the four being clean today; the workflow's header records the current counts and what each tool would need before its `continue-on-error` line could be deleted.
-Read the job's run summary — every step writes its count there — and treat it as information you should not add to.
+Read the job's run summary — each step writes its own verdict there — and try not to add to the numbers.

 `isort` is the exception and is still local-only.
 It does appear in `cron-vendor.yml`, but as a formatter that rewrites the regenerated constants rather than as a check, so nothing verifies import ordering on a pull request.

-One trap in the target list above: `make vermin` writes its report to `temp/vermin.txt` and hands that file to a viewer — VS Code if it is on `PATH`, otherwise `cat`.
-The status you get back is that viewer's rather than vermin's, so a run that found violations still looks like a success.
-`make vermin-ci` is the same check without the redirect, and it is the one CI runs.
+One trap in the target list above: `make vermin` redirects its report into `temp/vermin.txt` rather than to your terminal, and vermin exits 1 today because `vermin.ini` sets `targets = 3.6` against a real floor of 3.11.
+Make gives up at that redirect, so the run fails with `make: *** [vermin] Error 1`, the report left in the file, and the line that would have opened it never reached. `make vermin-ci` runs the same flags straight to stdout, which is why CI uses it and why it is the easier of the two to read at a desk.
 Running the lot before you push still saves a review round.

 ### Format of the Commit Message